andrescorrada/IntroductionToAlgebraicEvaluation/README.md

 </figure>
 </p>

+### The existential AI risk for those that believe in the fallacy

 If *only-intelligent* evaluation is possible then we truly face a risky AI future.
 We would be condemmed to a technological arms race with ourselves.
 Faced with having to monitor AI agents on data that is unlabeled - the hard